CUD2V/kungfauxpandas/README.md

 pip install cython numpy scipy pandas matplotlib jupyter hug scikit-learn seaborn django sqlparse pytest statsmodels pip freeze > requirements.txt
 ```

+Note, the resulting requirements.txt file will include files specified above as well as all dependencies, so will include much more than just the package list above.

 ## Docker Notes: